ristotoldsep/AdcashTags/README.md

 # AdcashTags

 Test Assignment for Software Engineering Internship - Front End
-* Tags input with CRUD Operations
+* Tags input with CRUD Operations & LocalStorage api (saves the tags in the browser = will not disappear when refreshing)

 ### Created with:
 * HTML